awsdocs/amazon-sagemaker-developer-guide/doc_source/define-pipeline.md

 **To define a processing step for model evaluation**

 1. Create a file in the `/abalone` directory named `evaluation.py`\.
 This script is used in a processing step to perform model evaluation\.
 It takes a trained model and the test dataset as input, then produces a JSON file containing classification evaluation metrics\.
-These metrics include a precision, recall, and F1 score for each label, and accuracy and ROC curve for the model\.

    ```
    %%writefile abalone/evaluation.py